Openhab-Nodes/website/content/en/userguide/control.md

 ### Security

-### Restricting access: IO Service Filter
+### Restricting access: State Filter

-In a former chapter you have learned about Thing Channel Links and Link Processors to alter data flow between Channels.
-IO Service Filter are similar.
+In a former chapter you have learned about *Thing Connections* and Link Processors to alter data flow between Things.
+State Filter are similar.
 A filter serves as a link between the OHX state (Configured Things, Thing States, Rules etc) and the IO Service.
 It coodinates data flow and filters data.

 A filter is executed with the access token of the IO Service, inheriting all restrictions put on that access token.
 Optionally it may be coupled to a user account, inheriting all restrictions put on that account.
 Incoming commands would then act on behalf of that user.
 Additionally a filter may contain further restrictive rules.